What This System Does

 Replaces ALL numbers in the system.
 Previous data is erased.
 Use this for your main daily update. |

-| Delta (Update) |
+| Delta (Add/Update/Remove) |

 Throughout the day for changes |